lambda-feedback/compareExpressions/app/docs/user.md

 Any response that is mathematically equivalent to $2+i$ will be accepted, e.g. `2+I`, `2+(-1)^(1/2)`, `conjugate(2-I)`, `2sqrt(2)e^(I*pi/4)+e^(I*3*pi/2)` or `re(2-I)-im(2-I)*I`.

-**Note:** If the particular way that the answer is written matter, e.g. only answers on cartesian form should be accepted, then that requires further configuration, see the example *Syntactical comparison*.
+**Note:** If the particular way that the answer is written matter, e.g. only answers on Cartesian form should be accepted, then that requires further configuration, see the example *Syntactical comparison*.

 ### Using `constant` and `function` assumptions